perceptron8/pinky.ext/README.md

 pinky
 =====

-Chrome extension that makes '[The Settlers Online](http://www.thesettlersonline.com/)' collectibles pink... and easy to find!
+Chrome extension making [The Settlers Online](http://www.thesettlersonline.com/) collectibles pink... and easy to find!

-## What it does?
+## What does it do?

 Pinky replaces